Eligma/Eligma_smart_contract/README.md

 -	Maximum contribution in the Crowdsale: 10 ETH during the first three hours, after that the limit will be removed

 -	Crowdsale bonuses:
-    o	8 % of additional tokens for the first 20 mio.
-ELI tokens o	6 % of additional tokens for the second 20 mio.
-ELI tokens o	4 % of additional tokens for the third 20 mio.
-ELI tokens o	2 % of additional tokens for the fourth 20 mio.
-ELI tokens o	0 % for remaining tokens
+    - 8 % of additional tokens for the first 20 mio.
+ELI tokens
+    - 6 % of additional tokens for the second 20 mio.
+ELI tokens
+    - 4 % of additional tokens for the third 20 mio.
+ELI tokens
+    - 2 % of additional tokens for the fourth 20 mio.
+ELI tokens
+    - 0 % for remaining tokens

 URL: https://www.eligma.io